magnesj/ResInsight/docs/Completions.md

   - **ICD Orifice Diameter** -- The Diamater of the ICD, used for calculation of ICD area for *WSEGVALV* export.
   - **ICD Flow Coefficient** -- The flow coefficient, exported directly as a part of *WSEGVALV*.

-### Import Well Trajectories as Laterals
+### Import Well Trajectories as Fishbones Laterals

-The command **Import Completions From File** can be used to import well trajectories in the `*.dev`format as fishbone laterals.
+The command **Import Completions From File** can be used to import well trajectories in the _`*.dev`_ format as fishbone laterals.
 The imported laterals are listed under the folder **Imported Laterals** in the **Project Tree**.
 These laterals behave as completions, and will be exported when exporting completion data using the settings in the property panel of the **Imported Laterals** folder.

 ![]({{ site.baseurl }}/images/Fishbones_LateralsMSWprop.png)

 ### Export Fishbones as Well Trajectories

-The **Export Laterals** command will export the fishbone laterals as a well trajectory into a  *.dev*-file.
+The **Export Laterals** command will export the fishbone laterals as a well trajectory into a  _`*.dev*`_ -file.

 <div class="note info">
 Notice that only the trajectory data is exported.
-Properties related to well segment data or Completion Data export are not exported.
+Properties related to well segment data or Completion Data export can not be written to _`*.dev*`_ files.
 </div>

-## Exporting Completion Data
+## Exporting Completion Data to Eclipse

 ![]({{ site.baseurl }}/images/Completions_ExportCompletionData.png)